Does Your Dog Have Itchy Skin?

 A dog’s exposure to the same ingredients day after day can create food allergies, which is why many experts now advise rotating between foods with different meat and grain sources to prevent sensitivities from overexposure.
 Common allergens are corn and wheat, or even common meats like beef or chicken.
 Lamb, once considered “hypoallergenic” because it was rarely used in dog food, is really no more beneficial for skin problems than other proteins.
 Trying a novel protein such as fish, pork, venison, duck or rabbit may do the trick.

 A hidden cause of dog allergies may stem from mites infesting grain that has been stored too long.
-In the US, grain with unsafe levels of mite feces cannot be used for human food, but may be used in pet food, so stick to high end pet foods that claim only ‘human quality’ ingredients.
+In the US, grain with unsafe levels of mite feces cannot be used for human food but may be used in pet food, so stick to high-end pet foods that claim only ‘human quality’ ingredients.

 Dry foods designed to relieve skin problems typically have a single meat source and either a single grain source or a starchy vegetable substitute such as yams or potatoes.
 If grains are employed, oats, barley, millet or rice are the least likely to trigger a response.
 A non-extruded “alternative” dry food that you mix with water such as Honest Kitchen or Sojos can correct many problems.
 For other dogs, canned, raw dog food or lightly cooked food has resolved many a skin issue.
 Home preparing your dog’s food gives you total control over ingredients, and you can experiment to find the combinations that best relieve your dog’s symptoms.
-See our “Home-Prepared Diets” handout for more information.
+See our “Home-Prepared Diets” page for more information.

 2. Use digestive enzymes.